Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-02.md

 Pair up and discuss code quality.
 Answer these questions:

 - What is code quality?
-- What does high-quality code look like?
+- What does quality code look like?
-- How do you write better quality code?
+- How do you write quality code?

 <!-- > -->

 - Consistent style ✅
   - Reads well to Everyone on your team
   - Uses consistent syntax
-  - `{}` or `new Object()`
-- Uses up to date best practices ⭐️
+- Uses best practices ⭐️
   - e.g. `const` > `let` > `var`
+  - Deconstruction `const { a } = Obj`
-  - Uses deconstruction
+- DRY
-  - Uses template strings over concatenation
-  - Uses += instead of ++

 <!-- > -->